metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 So many procedural penalties on the 49ers IN THEIR HOME FIELD.

 I'm thinking these 49ers don't have any pass rush without Nick Bosa and Arik Armstead.
-And
+And Bosa hasn't been playing well and Armstead's been an injury case.

+Dave Toub with the smart play, forcing a false start to take the 49ers out of field-goal range.

+***

+## Texans @ Raiders

+I need to spend a bit more time studying this game.
+Find out if Derek Carr is better improvising or operating under this McDaniels system.